 Likewise, schools and institutions who use Macs in libraries and computer labs can use these features to prevent students from getting distracted while in an educational environment.

-Parental controls come built into every Mac with OS X El Capitan installed on it, and they’re easy to enable and configure from any administrator account.
+Parental controls come built into every Mac with El Capitan or later installed on it, and they’re easy to enable and configure from any administrator account.

 Enabling parental controls on Mac